Prompt Adaptation as a Dynamic Complement in Generative AI Systems: Robustness Checks

 As we discuss in Section~\ref{sec:zscoring}, we repeated all main-text analyses using the within-image-attempt Z-score of CLIP-cosine similarity to account for variation between images and attempts.
 When comparing across attempts, the Z-score was computed within each image, as mentioned in Section~\ref{sec:zscoring}.
-The results remain consistent throughout, and in some cases, the differences between the superior and inferior model are even more pronounced than when using raw cosine similarity.
+The results remain consistent throughout, and in some cases, the differences between DALL-E 3 and DALL-E 2 are even more pronounced than when using raw cosine similarity.